-5. Take a train ride through the tropical countryside
+5. Take a train ride through the tropical hill plantations

 Sri Lanka’s colonial railway network features some of the most stunning scenery in the world.
 Mounds of lush tea plantations rise from valleys as defiant trees emerge from hilltops.
 The bright blue colour of the train is a beautiful contrast to the surrounding rich emerald colours and the journey is a photographer’s dream.
 Our top tip is to travel second class with its opening windows – feel the wind blow in your hair as you rattle along like a local.